Skip to main content

 These answers address common questions, but your situation may be unique.
 Dr. Marlin welcomes the opportunity to discuss your specific concerns.
 Call (202) 244-2101 or request an appointment to schedule your consultation.

 From Rockville, drive south on Rockville Pike (MD-355) or take I-270 South to I-495 West, exiting at Wisconsin Avenue South.
 Elite Prosthetic Dentistry is at 4400 Jenifer Street NW, Suite 220, Washington DC 20015.
-Free parking is available.
+On-site parking is available.
 The drive typically requires twenty to twenty-five minutes.

 Your smile deserves specialty expertise.
 Contact Dr. Marlin today to begin your prosthodontic consultation.